iPhone 8 Vs Samsung Galaxy S8 – Clash of Mobile Titans

 iPhone 8 Vs Samsung Galaxy S8 – The Headphone Jack Controversy

-It’s really not a controversy per se, as Apple chose to leave out the headphone jack in the previous iteration too.
+This is not a controversy in the strictest sense, as Apple omitted the headphone jack in the previous generation as well.
 But this gives Samsung a distinct advantage over its arch-rival, as users don’t have to cough up extra money to purchase an adapter to connect their headphones.
 Another slight disadvantage of iPhone 8 is that (which surprises me) Apple still hasn’t picked up on the dual sim functionality.
 The iPhone 8 can only accommodate a single sized nano sim, whereas the Galaxy S8 can accommodate two.
-The Galaxy S8 also boosts a larger battery of 3000 mAh compared to iPhone 8’s 1822 mAh, thus ensures more talk time i.e. 14 hours for the iPhone 8 and around 20 hours for the S8.
+The Galaxy S8 also features a larger 3000 mAh battery compared to the iPhone 8’s 1822 mAh, resulting in longer talk time—14 hours for the iPhone 8 versus approximately 20 hours for the Galaxy S8.

 iPhone 8 Vs Samsung Galaxy S8 – OS Comparison